 “Your mind is for having ideas, not holding them”

-The basic concept of GTD is that your brain is excellent at having new ideas, but terrible at remembering them.
-For example, it remembers that you need to get a present for your mum’s birthday next week, but instead of reminding you when you walk past her favorite store, it just leaves you with a nagging feeling that you should have bought something… for someone…?
+The basic concept of GTD is that your brain is excellent at having new ideas but terrible at remembering them.
+For example, it remembers that you need to get a present for your mum’s birthday next week, but instead of reminding you when you walk past her favourite store, it just leaves you with a nagging feeling that you should have bought something… for someone…?

 GTD relies on a series of lists that you use to organize everything that comes to your mind.
 To implement GTD, you need to capture and process the ‘stuff’ that enters your life, following a workflow of 5 steps.